allgreed/kasprowicz.pro/content/posts/pointing-frontend-to-backend.md

 So far so good (except for the `REACT_APP_` prefix, but [don't hate the players - hate the game](https://create-react-app.dev/docs/adding-custom-environment-variables/)) , however it looks like we've [already been there](#url-magic).

-Since every problem in computer science can be solved by another layer of indirection[^1] let's have the frontend nginx server redirect the request to wherever the backend actually is.
+Since every problem in computer science can be solved by another layer of indirection[^1] how about leaveraging the dynamic part of the frontend container - namely the file server?
+Therefore let's have the nginx (that's what I'm using) redirect the request from `/api` to wherever the backend actually is.
 This possibly adds a tiny little bit of latency, but hey, hardware is cheap!

-So we need a way to parametrize the server configuration with an environment variable... and it magically turns out the official nginx Docker image has a [built-in template utility](https://github.com/docker-library/docs/blob/master/nginx/content.md#using-environment-variables-in-image-configuration-new-in-119) :D
+ We also need a way to parametrize the server configuration with an environment variable... and it magically turns out the official nginx Docker image has a [built-in template utility](https://github.com/docker-library/docs/blob/master/nginx/content.md#using-environment-variables-in-image-configuration-new-in-119) :D

 So that this:
 ```docker